tobiasbuhrer/tobiasb/web/modules/contrib/plupload/README.md

 To install the Plupload library:

-1. Download it (version 2.1.9 or later) from https://github.com/moxiecode/plupload/releases
+1. Download version 2.3.9 of it from https://github.com/moxiecode/plupload/releases
 1. Unzip it into libraries folder, so that there's a `libraries/plupload/js/plupload.full.min.js` file, in addition to the other